tarunprabhu/hwcinstr/README.md

 hwcc and hwc++ are the drivers that can be found in /path/to/install/bin They can mostly be used as drop-in replacements of a regular compiler.
-A config file must be specified that contains the names of the functions to be JIT'ed and the hardware counters to collect.
+A config file must be specified that contains the names of the functions to be instrumented and the hardware counters to collect.
 If no counters are specified in the config file, the cumulative execution time and the number of occurences will be recorded.
 At runtime, the output file for the counters must be specified using the HWCINSTR environment variable.
 If the file provided is "-",